sydow/ireal/README.md

 ireal
 =====

-Haskell library for exact real arithmetic
+Haskell library for exact real arithmetic.

+See paper in doc for documentation.